February 18, 2021 4 min read

 Sounds kind of grim, doesn’t it?
 But the chapter does point to some positive effects of coffee’s many chemicals.

-Of course if you’re turned off by the (undetectable) presence of the odor of feces and decay, you can try Viter Energy Mints, which contain none of those noxious chemicals and some very helpful ones, including caffeine, niacin, vitamin B6, folic acid, vitamin B12, magnesium stearate, silicon dioxide and sucralose.
+Of course if you’re turned off by the (undetectable) presence of the odor of feces and decay, you can try Viter Energy Mints , which contain none of those noxious chemicals and some very helpful ones, including caffeine, niacin, vitamin B6, folic acid, and vitamin B12.